 Do you need an ‘expert’ to help with your insurance complaint?

 No. You shouldn’t need any special help or support if you complain.

 Also, the Ombudsman Service is a free and informal service and they prefer to hear from you in your own words.

 Everyone has the right to have someone else to act on their behalf.

-Some people might like to have someone from their local Citizens Advice Bureau or a relative or friend to help them with their complaint.
+Some people might like to have someone from their local Advice NI office or a relative or friend to help them with their complaint.